Anita Thompson Dickinson Reynolds

-Anita Thompson Dickinson Reynolds (1901–1980) was an African American model, dancer, and actress.
+Anita Reynolds (née Thompson, formerly Dickinson; March 28, 1901 – December 1980) was an African American model, dancer, and actress.
 She was one of the first African-American stars of silent film.

 Life

-Anita Thompson was born in Chicago, Illinois, on March 28, 1901, into a politically engaged middle-class African-American family.
+Anita Beatrice Thompson was born in Chicago on March 28, 1901, into a politically engaged middle-class African-American family.
 She grew up in Los Angeles, California where her mother Beatrice Thompson was active in the NAACP including as chapter President.
-Her father was Samuel Thompson a Pullman Porter and jewelry wholesale agent.
-Her uncle was Noah Thompson whose wife was Eloise Bibb Thompson.
-She trained as a dancer and performed with Rudolph Valentino.
-Langston Hughes was a cousin; guests at the family home in Los Angeles included Booker T. Washington, A. Philip Randolph and W. E. B. Du Bois.
+Her father was Samuel Thompson, a Pullman Porter and jewelry wholesale agent.
+Her nearest uncle was Los Angeles newsman Noah Thompson, whose wife was Eloise Bibb Thompson.
+Another uncle was business efficiency consultant C. Bertrand Thompson.

 Career

 Reynolds is considered one of the first Black stars of silent film.
 In early-1920s Hollywood, she studied dance with Ruth St. Denis, played an Arab servant girl in The Thief of Bagdad and starred in one of the earliest Black-produced films, By Right of Birth, in 1921, about a Black girl whose adoptive white parents conceal her racial origins.

 Moving on from acting, Reynolds circulated international artistic circles and in the fashion scene, finding a career in modeling.
 In the early 30s she was involved with Claude McKay and lived with him for a time in a village outside Tangiers.
 In the 1930s, she modeled clothes for the famous French designer Coco Chanel.